abdullah33331/Nethacky/README.md

-# Nethacky
+#Nethacky
-This is a good network hacker.
-It can be used to hack any network password without brute forcing.
+It is a file that tells you the password of any network you are  using